minhpth/WebScraping/README.md

-# WebScrapping - Collection of Web Scrapping projects
+# Collection of Web Scrapping projects

 This repository contains a collection of my web scrapping project through my working and self-educating process.
 Following is the list of the project: